Dee and Wilma Steininger and their family

 Unfortunately Wilma Weaver Steininger lost her life on December 3, 1991 and Dee Steininger lost his life September 9, 2008.

-Photos from the Steininger Family
+From the Steininger Family Photo Album

 Dee and Wilma Steininger’s 50th Anniversary Gathering

-The Steininger Family
+The Steininger Family Group Photos